Create webinars that engage audiences at every stage, from awareness to advocacy. 📣 Learn the best practices on May 14.

 1. We sent a select group of people a coffee-making kit and invited them to attend a coffee-making class that we hosted before one of our big events.
 Not only was it a hit, but it also gave everyone a boost before the event started.

 2. The week of Halloween, we included a marketing themed tarot card reading session in our large summit.
-The first 250 people that registered received their very own tarot deck so that they could follow along!
+The first 250 people who registered received their very own tarot deck so that they could follow along!

 During the event